Hydration Calculator Guide: Water, Electrolytes, Safety & Routine Tips

 | Before exercise | Hydrate ahead of time | Helps you avoid starting behind |

-| During exercise | Sip regularly | Supports comfort and performance |
+| During exercise | Sip based on sweat, heat, and session length | Supports comfort during activity |

 | Evening | Avoid very large drinks right before bed | May reduce nighttime bathroom trips |

-4. Electrolytes Explained Simply
+Electrolytes Explained Simply

 Sodium